Loading

 How long do Acura spark plugs last?

-• Fuel Quality: Using low-quality fuel can lead to deposits on the spark plugs, reducing their lifespan.
+• Fuel Quality: Using lower-quality fuel can lead to increased carbon buildup on the spark plugs, reducing their effectiveness and lifespan.

 Conclusion